Brainstorm123/Urban-Data-Mapping-Class/README.md

  The second image shows a graduated map of Manhattan with labels of the count of complaints per NTA code division.
  ![](assignment2images/graduated%20map%20with%20number%20of%20noise%20complaints.png)

- The final image shows the map of myy data (or a combination or 1 or more of the analyses).
+ The final image shows the map of my data (or a combination or 1 or more of the analyses).
  Using the NTA population data (combining it with the initial map using Processing tools -> vector table -> join using field values -> nta code